MicrosoftDocs/azure-stack-docs/azure-stack/includes/hci-monitor-add-repair-server.md

     Start-MonitoringActionplanInstanceToComplete -actionPlanInstanceID $ID
     ```

 1. After the operation is complete, the background storage rebalancing job will continue to run.
-You must wait for the storage rebalance job to complete.
+Wait for the storage rebalance job to complete.
 To verify the progress of this storage rebalancing job, use the following cmdlet:

     ```powershell
     Get-VirtualDisk Get-StorageJob